foodsnotgood/switch_assignment/README.md

 3. Building an API allows me to completely decouple the front end.
 That way I could build a small interface and to use on my personal website www.johannesroeder.be and host the API on Heroku (free version).

 The challenges I experienced so far:
 -Since I am used to Java Spring it was interesting to learn how to determine routes in Node (which was much simpler then I expected).
-The greatest challenge to has been to work with the XML instead of JSON.
+The greatest challenge to me has been to work with the XML instead of JSON.
 Since it's really ease to use and manipulate JSON in Javascript I used an external package 'xml2json' to transform the data back and forth.

 -The next struggle was to deploy the api on heroku.
-I found a great little tutorial but I could seem to get it working.
+I found a great little tutorial but I couldn't seem to get it working.
 I kept getting errors and the app crashed while it was working completely fine locally.
 I finally found out that I needed to add 'process.env.PORT || 3000' to the listen method of the app so heroku can assign it's own port number.
 Boy was I happy XD
+Now on to the fun part!